philpennock/character/README.md

 ### godep

+_This will go away: there's a limit to how many I want to maintain.
+The Go ecosystem is maturing and I don't want to continue to spend time dealing with variants tools without a compelling reason._

+For now ...

 `dep` is a vendor-locking tool which uses human directives in `Gopkg.toml` to let the maintainer update known versions in the tooling file `Gopkg.lock`, which is used to check out content and make it available in the `vendor`